 Acupuncture is safe when practised by someone with appropriate training.
 The needles used are sterilised and single use, so there is no risk of cross infection.

 Will it work for me?Research has shown that most people gain some relief from pain with acupuncture.
 It does not work for everybody and every condition but, frequently, good results are achieved when more conventional medicine has failed.
 There is nothing spiritual about it and you donít need to believe in acupuncture for it to work for you.
 The effects of acupuncture are cumulative, with pain relief building up as treatment progresses.
 Some people are particularly good responders while others may see little benefit until they have had a few treatments, this is more likely with a longstanding problem.
 Occasionally, the condition may become slightly worse at first.
 This is not bad sign as it usually means the condition will respond.

 Why a physiotherapist?

 There are several reasons why you should see a chartered physiotherapist if you think you want acupuncture.
 Chartered physiotherapists work in close association with your GP and Consultant.
 They have a degree in physiotherapy, before training for acupuncture at a post graduate level.
 Chartered physiotherapists are also members of the CSP (Chartered Society of Physiotherapists).

-Physiotherapists are in an unique position of being able to combine acupuncture with other natural treatment methods, such as exercise, manipulation and relaxation techniques.
+Physiotherapists are in an unique position of being able to combine acupuncture with other assessments and treatments.

 Physiotherapists practising acupuncture are trained to specific standards which are set by the AACP (Acupuncture Association of Chartered Physiotherapists) and have undertaken approved training plus annual update training for acupuncture to provide pain relief.